openmod-tracker/amiris/README.md

 This should import the Eclipse project in the repository to you Eclipse workspace.
 Eclipse automatically builds the project.
+Thus, you **need not** install FAME separately: Eclipse's Maven plugin will sort out the dependencies in the background.

 #### Run
 Create a new run configuration for `Java application` with name, e.g., "RunAMIRIS"